Luke-Larsen/Vector-SDK-Example/Multi-command/README.md

-# Vector Bot: Multi-command
+# Multi-command Bot

 ## Overview
-This bot combines most of what is currently available into one bot to give a good showcase of what is possible on a basic level.
+This bot combines multiple features of the Vector SDK into a single bot.
+It demonstrates how to handle private direct messages, send reactions, typing indicators, and images.
+It also includes command-based interaction with users.

 ## Features
-- Nostr integration for decentralized messaging
-- Command-based interaction with users
-- Secure handling of private messages
+- Handles private direct messages
+- Supports commands like `/rand`, `/help`, `/cat`, and `/pivx`
+- Sends reactions, typing indicators, and images
-- Ability to fetch and display data from external APIs
+- Fetches data from external APIs
-- Image handling and sharing
-- Sending reactions
-- Sending Typing Indicator

 ## Requirements
 - Rust toolchain (stable version)
 - Cargo package manager

 ## Dependencies
-The project uses the following main dependencies:
-- [vector_sdk](https://github.com/vector-sdk/rust): The core SDK for Vector bot functionality
-- [tokio](https://tokio.rs/): Asynchronous runtime for Rust
-- [reqwest](https://docs.rs/reqwest/latest/reqwest/): HTTP client for making API requests
+- vector_sdk
+- tokio
+- reqwest
+- log
+- serde_json
+- rand

 ## Setup and Usage